=""

 Biography

 Kim Liu has been at Jesus College, Cambridge since 2011.
 As an undergraduate, he studied chemistry and materials science through the physical natural sciences tripos.
 His PhD in chemistry with Sir Shankar Balasubramanian centred around investigating an alternative quadruple-stranded DNA and its existence and purpose in living cells.
-Using high-throughput, biosynthetic screening methods, he developed a set of molecules known as cyclic peptides to target this DNA structure.
-Since March 2020, Kim has worked at the MRC-LMB to continue nurturing his interest in synthetic biology.
+Since March 2020, Kim has worked at the MRC-LMB to further interests in synthetic biology and genetic code expansion.

 Other interests

-Climbing, piano, badminton, martial arts, philosophy, travelling, cooking.
+Climbing, piano, bachata, surfing, philosophy, martial arts, badminton, travelling, cooking.

 Publications, links and resources